Pacific research fellowships

-The Pacific Research Fellowships are offered through a competitive process to academic researchers from Melanesia, the wider Pacific and Timor-Leste for a period of 12-18 months to conduct a program of research and writing at the ANU.
+The Pacific Research Fellowships are offered through a competitive process to academic researchers from the Pacific for a period of 12-18 months to conduct a program of research and writing at the ANU.

 The Fellowships are especially designed to provide established academics with the time and space to write away from busy teaching and administrative schedules at their home institution.